-Now, much media is free (poker podcasts especially), so your personal taste and natural inertia will already tend to guide you.
-The problem with that is, barrier to entry is a source of, and incitement to, excellence.
-If you played a drinking game with my mistakes as host you'd be in the hospital... so consider this resource your refund.
+Many poker podcasts are more important or relevant to the poker zeitgeist than mine!
+In fact, because most internet media is free (certainly poker podcasts), your personal taste and natural inertia will already tend to have guided you to a few standbys.
+Unfortunately, barrier to entry is also a source of excellence.
+For instance, if you played a drinking game with my mistakes as host you'd be in the hospital... so consider this resource your refund.

 More simply, you may not know much about the poker podcasts you don't listen to, despite your own good intentions.
-It's not really your fault: most of the available guidance to the market beyond plain hype is either click-bait articles, dated click-bait articles, or corporate's often censorious algorithms.
+This is really not your fault: most of the available guidance to the market is either click-bait articles, dated click-bait articles, or corporate's often censorious search algorithms.
+For instance, Google's ineffective summary misses many of the podcasts reviewed here, yet promotes long dead pods, some with only a few episodes: inexplicable.

-One more note: as you will realize if you repeat all this research, a significant bulk of the poker podcasts is duplicative.
-In other words, most are recycling the same guests, questions, and subjects.
-There's probably some good news and bad news in this state of affairs, but if we want to focus on the positive, interest in the game and its heroes clearly remains high, despite the latest doom-and-gloom hot take.
+Further, if you were to repeat all my research, you'd realize a significant bulk of the poker podcasts is duplicative.
+Most are recycling the same guests, same questions, and same subjects.
+Still, there's some good news in this state of affairs: interest in the game remains high enough.

-So buckle up, there's a lot more yammering out there than you thought - about 50 poker pods are currently active.
-Yes, I'll make updates and corrections; comments taken below.
-Yes, you should expect to disagree with some of my opinions or even how I write: If I had nothing to say, why would I say it?
+So buckle up, there's a lot more yammering out there than you thought - about 50 poker podcasts are currently active.
+Yes, I'm making updates and corrections; comments taken below.
+I start with a loose top ten and, as of August 2020 will be putting them into categories.

 There is no other podcast that hits the triune target of strategy, personality, and depth as well as Jennifer Shahade's novelty on the usage of the deck.
 Shahade's narration, with its placeless accent, microscopic lisp, and unanxious rush seizes the listener, like music in 7/4 but on poker strategy.
 Unlike many pod hosts, who seem to think the listener wants to hear them sink into their sofa and yell at the dog before starting, Shahade’s method is to go straight into the subject matter; she doesn’t lose momentum in the post-mortem, either.
 So the length is right, the subject on point, and the guests unarguably interesting: What more do you want, o podly consumer?
 I voted for this one in the GPI poker podcasts category.
 Rating: QQ

 Yet the best is not always the most important.
 Billy/DGAF is in the middle, right now, of documenting the live cash game scene post Black Friday, and more importantly, the truths of the game.
 There won't be another podcast like this, as Billy is an authentic live grinder in a world of staked equity lottery wonders.
 He sucks and is great, he wins and he loses, he ages gracefully and disgracefully into poker.
 Billy tells his story and hawks product with a voice that is both dead and expressive.
 Unlike the poker elephants Jennifer focuses on, who will come and go, graced by this and that, Billy is poker: he plays with you every night, know it or not, and is everywhere the live game is.
 On Sessions, you get to listen in on this entire world, all of it trivial and universal and personal - just like poker itself.
+[8/2/20] DGAF is carrying on with podcasting despite losing his basic premise, coverage of the live grind, through musings and interviews.
 Rating: JJ

 Andrew Brokos is the pontiff of a certain circle of thought and personality.
-He's got a gargling, somewhat repressed voice, as weedy as those cobwebs he's kept attached to his face.
-However, that is nothing, as he's undeniably versed in poker and its communication.
+He's undeniably versed in poker and its communication.
 Continuous, reliable programming of what poker players both need and want is here: high-level strategy, combined with non-trivial human interest.
 That's a winning combination.
 Andrew's agreeable and smoother co-host Nate Meyvis provides good cop, good cop back-up.
-Thinking Poker shares length with many other poker podcasts, but actually works with a more focused long-form, as opposed to the five minute, say hello prop-ops, or the aimless hour of poker gossip that is the methodology of many other, less popular and fading shows: lesson there, boys and girls.
+Thinking Poker shares length with many other poker podcasts, but actually works with a more focused long-form, as opposed to the five minute, say-hello prop-ops, or the aimless hour of poker gossip that is the methodology of many other, less popular and fading shows: lesson there, boys and girls.
 Admittedly, some things have always gotten in the way.
-As with many introverts, Andrew must bombard us with the stuff he likes, so we have to listen to his mousy taste in music for extended breaks.
-(Thanks to the second interlude, I'll have to forever associate this poker podcast with a depressing woman who does not inspire enough sexual devotion from her man.
-Cue horn of lament.)
-Again, that's just his extraction for entry - nothing is ever free.
+Thanks to the second interlude, I'll have to forever associate their poker strategy discussion with a depressing woman who does not inspire enough sexual devotion from her man.
+(Cue horn of lament.)
+However, that's just our hosts' extraction for entry - nothing is ever free.
 Notably, Andrew and Nate have been on the ball with AI poker developments, not only interviewing scientists but reporting on their play against the machine.
 Thinking Poker smartly kicks off the pod with a strategy segment - Andrew knows to satisfy his audience first before indulging himself.
-This pod is hundreds of hours of serious and moderately fun content - and they are not stopping, having just unveiled a new, far more navigable website.
+This pod is hundreds of hours of serious and moderately fun content - and they are not stopping, having just unveiled a new, more navigable website.
 In the poker podcasts category of the GPI awards, this was one of my selections.
 Rating: AKs

 Love him or hate him, right or wrong, Matt Berkey rises above the field because he is not a trivial man or the typical, resentful social media bottom-feeder, high on memes, weed, and pirated personality.
 Matt has a singular way of looking at poker that inspires those who like him and which often invigorates those who dislike him.
 With a talented set of equally off-path pros to spar with, including arm-waving weatherman Christian Soto and herb mesmerizer Nick Howard, the "vlogcast" - it is available on video, as many podcasts are - presents clean, lengthy, and interesting to the point of obscure takes on the scene, regardless of Matt's latest preflop seppuku or the daily scourging of his detractors.
 There are a few downsides.
 The litany of productivity theories will eventually grow tiresome, as will the interminable auto-biographical twaddle.
-Sometimes things are best just being what they are: there is no truly masking or outwitting the time-eating tedium of the poker war, which, in its dangerously unproductive, amoral abstraction, relentlessly rewards the most present, silent minds who have turned briefly away from life's greater joys, not necessarily the sympathetic but scatter-brained seeker types attracted to S4Y.
+Sometimes things are best just being what they are: there is no truly masking or outwitting the time-eating tedium of the poker war, which, in its dangerously unproductive, amoral abstraction, relentlessly rewards the most present, silent minds who have turned briefly away from life's greater joys; not necessarily the sympathetic but scatter-brained seeker types attracted to S4Y.
 In fact, it's clear that Matt really wants this show to rise above the category of poker podcasts, and into the genre of life coaching.
 The "vlogcast" completed my voting in the GPI poker podcasts category.
+[8/2/2020] Berkey and Soto have continued to grow their product reach.
+Without Doug Polk, it's probable that this podcast/vlogcast will be the premiere general poker show.
 Rating: Five syllables

 A heavy "Poker Headlines" show, very cleanly presented and usually kept to a conscientious under an hour run time.
 A lot of on-the-spot coverage, which is a nice touch among the poker podcasts which try to deliver news.
 If you are interested in keeping up with poker world events with a focus on tournaments, want the commentary to be on the succinct side while skipping the usual yuks, this might be the best one out there.
 Supermen poker writers Lance Bradley and Donnie Peters are predictably sharp.
 The Fives is especially good among poker podcasts around WSOP time, as they more than triple the coverage frequency.
 The longer episodes tend to lose significant steam.
 Rating: KJo.